10 Questions to Ask Your Gynecologist About Menopause

 Guidelines for preventive screening tests, like a Pap smear for early detection of cervical cancer, don’t necessarily change as soon as someone goes through menopause, but they can change somewhat over time, says Kurtzer.

-Additionally, this new guidance allows for self-collected vaginal specimens done privately in a clinic or at home, without a healthcare provider present, to serve as HPV testing as part of screening for cervical cancer.
+Additionally, this new guidance allows for self-collected vaginal specimens that take place privately in a clinic or at home, without a healthcare provider present, to serve as HPV testing as part of screening for cervical cancer.

-Periodic pelvic examinations are still important for checking on the other body parts (breast, vulva, vagina, uterus, ovaries) that can develop conditions, says Kurtzer.
+Periodic examinations are still important for checking on other body parts, like the breast, vulva, vagina, uterus, and ovaries, that can develop conditions, says Kurtzer.

 The Menopause Society